Are you the kind of hiker who feels naked without their trekking poles?

 It’s surprising to think that only 10 or 15 years ago, trekking poles were a rarity among hikers and outdoor enthusiasts.
 They were mostly used by older individuals who needed additional support while being out on the trail.

-Now, the tables have turned: recent years have shown a rapid increase of trekking pole users.
-Trekking poles have now become a necessity… so much so that many hikers might even say that they’d feel naked without their trekking poles!
+Today, the tables have turned: recent years have shown a rapid increase in people who use trekking poles.
+Trekking poles have now become a necessity…so much so that many hikers might even say they’d feel naked without their trekking poles!

-Like them or love them, trekking poles have become an indispensable part of every hiker’s gear.
+Like ’em or love them, trekking poles have become an indispensable part of every hiker’s gear.

 If you’re a trekking pole newbie and are just planning to get a pair, here’s everything you need to know about trekking poles and how you can benefit from them:

-People have been using walking sticks for centuries, but modern trekking poles didn’t make an appearance until the 70’s.
+People have been using walking sticks for centuries, but modern trekking poles didn’t make their appearance until the 70s.

 Walking sticks or hiking staffs, on the other hand, are single poles.
 They don’t offer the same support and balance as a pair of trekking poles, but they’re sufficient if you’re traversing through flat terrain with little to no additional weight on your back.

 Why Use Trekking Poles?